-As you read the manuscript Village Gone Viral, each student will create applications relevant to the readings.
+As we read the book Gender Justice, each student will create applications relevant to the readings.
 A select number of applications will be used in class.
 More information about the format of these assignments will be posted on Canvas and also given in class.